hamptonmoore/GetSquared3/docs/api.md

 ID 100 - Hello User

 [userID, speed, friction, width, height]
-    speed is multiplied by 100
+    - speed is multiplied by 100
-    friction is multiplied by 100
+    - friction is multiplied by 100

 ID 101 - Init all users

-[id, x, y, xm, y, colorr, colorg, colorb] - this repeats for all users in a single array
+[id, x, y, xm, y, colorr, colorg, colorb, points, nameID1, nameID2] - this repeats for all users in a single array
+    - ym is multiplied by 100
+    - xm is multiplied by 100

 ID 102 - update user data

-[id, spawned, x, y, spawned, xm, ym] - this repeats for all users
+[id, x, y, xm, ym]
+    - this repeats for all users
-    spawned is a boolean for whether it is active ym is multiplied by 100
+    - ym is multiplied by 100
-    xm is multiplied by 100
+    - xm is multiplied by 100

 ID 104 - delete user